Glanceyes/2023-POSTECH-OIBC-Challenge/README.md

 #### Feature Selection

-We anlayzed the correlation between the features (including model predictions) and the target variable, and eliminated the features that were not correlated with the target variable.
+We analyzed the correlation between the features (including model predictions) and the target variable, and eliminated the features that were not correlated with the target variable.

 - Selected Features: `cloud`, `humidity`, `wind_dir`, `vis`, `uv_idx`, `elevation`, `hour`, `Q13`